sheikhabdulmajid/Batsman-Cricket-Analysis/README.md

 # Batsman-Cricket-Analysis
-An analysis performed on a batsman’s career aided by visualizations and comparisons

 Problem Statement: Deep dive into why Virat Kohli is the best cricket player and what are his weaknesses.